-- starting a project - d.
-Note: Olex2 continually defaults back to the olex2.solve and olex2.refine programs.
-ALWAYS check that you are using the SHELX programs (XS, XM, XL) to do your work. - 5.
+- d.
+Note: ALWAYS check that you are using the SHELX programs (XS, XM, XL) to do your work. - 5.
 The Solution Settings Extra frame contains method-specific settings that you can change to obtain the correct solution.
 For XS/Direct Methods, the most important of these values is "tref".
 Click the "i" icon next to tref to view information about the command.
-For now, type "1000" in the box and press <enter>.
+For now, type "1000" in the np box and press <enter>.
 This will change the number of solution attempts to 1000.
 If the solution you get with 1000 attempts is unreasonable, try increasing this number to 10,000.
-Olex2 will automatically insert the proper commands into your filename.ins file. - 6.
-Press Solve at the top of the GUI to start the structure solution program. - 7.
+Olex2 will automatically insert the proper commands into your filename.ins file.

+- 6. Press Solve at the top of the GUI to start the structure solution program. - 7.
 You will see several lines of text scroll by in the graphics window, and you may see some atoms from your structure solution in the window as well.
 At the command line, type "lines -1" to display all lines of text.
 Compress the "Solution Settings" window by clicking the "solution Settings header".
-Expand the "Toolbox Work" section by clicking its header.

-9. In order to determine if you have successfully solved the structure, first examine the output of the solution procedure.
-If the atoms in the graphics window are obscuring the text, Press "Ctrl-

-T" until the atoms are hidden and only the text is there.
+Expand the "Toolbox Work" section by clicking its header. - 8.
+Click the button to bring all the "atoms" into view.
+If this does not work (a small bug), right-click in the Graphics Window and drag the mouse down to zoom out (drag up to zoom in). - 9.
+In order to determine if you have successfully solved the structure, first examine the output of the solution procedure.
+If the atoms in the graphics window are obscuring the text, Press "Ctrl-T" until the atoms are hidden and only the text is there.
 If you have trouble viewing the text against the background, press "F4" to change to a solid background.
-See Making Pretty Pictures for information on how to change the display settings.
+See Making Pretty Pictures for information on how to change the display settings. - 10.
+Examine the text output in the graphics window.
+You should see a table with lines such as this: